PixarAnimationStudios/ruby-jss/README.md

 [Full technical documentation can be found here.](http://www.rubydoc.info/gems/ruby-jss/)

-NOTE: ruby-jss 1.2.4 will introduce beta-level support for the Jamf Pro API in a ruby module called 'Jamf', See  README-JP-API.md in /lib/jamf, or in the 'Files' section of the YARD docs file for details.
+NOTE: ruby-jss 2.0.0 is in testing, see [README-2.0.0.md](README-2.0.0.md) for more info.

+### Contact

+If you have questions or feedback about ruby-jss, please reach out in the [#ruby-jss channel of Macadmins Slack](https://macadmins.slack.com/archives/C03C7F563MK), or open an issue on GitHub, or email ruby-jss@pixar.com.

 ## SYNOPSIS